Cover photo by Alan Manson.

 Status and Conservation

-A fairly common but localised species.
+The Clubbed Talontail is fairly common but localised in South Africa.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
 The Clubbed Talontail is only found in undisturbed habitats.

 Distribution

-Crenigomphus hartmanni occurs in East and Southern Africa, from Kenya and Uganda in the north to South Africa.
-In South Africa it is largely restricted to the Eastern interior, but also found sparsely along the Orange River and at scattered locations in the Eastern and Western Cape.
+The Clubbed Talontail occurs in East and southern Africa, from Kenya and Uganda in the north to South Africa.
+In South Africa it is largely restricted to the eastern interior, but is also found sparsely along the Orange River and at scattered locations in the Eastern and Western Cape.

 Below is a map showing the distribution of records for Clubbed Talontail in the OdonataMAP database as at February 2020.